crownstone/crownstone-lib-hue-behaviour/documentation/BehaviourAggregator.md

 The BehaviourAggregator do not keep track of the behaviours and twilight itself but pass them to their respective prioritizers.
 This is done by using one of the following functions:

-`addBehaviour(behaviour: HueBehaviourWrapper, sphereLocation: SphereLocation): number` - This returns the behaviour's index position in the array.
+`setBehaviour(behaviour: HueBehaviourWrapper, sphereLocation: SphereLocation): number` - This returns the behaviour's index position in the array.

-`removeBehaviour(cloudId: string): void`

 `updateBehaviour(behaviour: HueBehaviourWrapper): void`